 What to Do When Your Workers’ Compensation Claim is Unfairly Denied

 If you know that you have a valid workers’ compensation claim, but that claim is denied, then you’re going to want to appeal the decision or request a hearing.
 It is possible to do these things on your own, but you would certainly benefit from experienced Atlanta, GA worker’s compensation legal guidance and representation.
-Contact the Bader Law Firm to find out how we can help you to pursue the benefits that you are owed.
+Contact Bader Scott Injury Lawyers to find out how we can help you to pursue the benefits that you are owed.